Water Quality Restored in University Park

 As we have every step of the way, we will continue to keep you informed and encourage you to visit this site for updates or call us with any questions.

 Latest Community Update:

-To receive faucet and pitcher filters, filter replacements or bottled water, please visit the new Aqua Distribution Center, where a member of our team will load resources directly into your vehicle.
+To receive faucet and pitcher filters, filter replacements, bottled water or one-gallon jugs of water, please visit the Aqua Distribution Center, where a member of our team will load resources directly into your vehicle.